Finiteness results for Abelian tree models

 \section{Introduction}

 Tree models are families of probability distributions used in modelling the evolution of a number of extant species from a common ancestor.
-Here {\em species} can refer to actual biological species, but tree models have also been applied to the evolution of languages.
+Here {\em species} can refer to actual biological species, but tree models have also been applied to other forms of evolution, e.g. of languages.
 The hypothesis underlying tree models is that DNA-sequences of those extant species, arranged and suitably aligned in a table with one row for each species, can be meaningfully read off column-wise.
 Indeed, these columns (or {\em sites}) are assumed to be independent draws from one and the same probability distribution belonging to the model.

 To describe that model, one fixes a finite rooted tree $\tre$ whose leaves correspond to the species and whose root $\ro$ corresponds to the common ancestor.
-One also fixes a finite alphabet $B$ whose elements encode the nucleotides of which DNA is built up.
+One also fixes a finite alphabet $B$.
+The case where $B=\{A,C,G,T\}$ is the alphabet of nucleotides is of most interest in biology, but the theory developed here works for arbitrary finite $B$.
 Associated to each vertex of the tree is a copy of $B$.
 To $\ro$ one attaches a probability distribution $\pi$ on $B$, and to each edge $\ve \to \vet$, directed away from $\ro$, one attaches a $B \times B$-matrix $A_{\ve\vet}$ of real non-negative numbers whose row sums equal $1$.